Tim Hiller: 2009 season

 Hiller threw for 3,249 yards and 23 touchdowns and finished the year with a passer efficiency rating of 122.9 as the Broncos struggled at times during the year and finished 5-7, including blow-out losses to Michigan and Michigan State.
-Hiller was 40-of-66 passing for 410 yards on October 17 against rival Central Michigan, but the Broncos couldn't keep pace with the Chippewas, falling, 34-23.
+Hiller was 40-of-66 passing for 410 yards on October 17 against rival Central Michigan, but the Broncos could not keep pace with the Chippewas, falling, 34-23.
 Hiller's last game in Waldo Stadium against Ball State on November 24 was unceremoniously marked by four interceptions as the Broncos lost, 22-17, to the Cardinals, despite Hiller completing 33-of-62 passes for 354 yards and a score.
 Prior to start of 2009 season, in June 2009, Hiller was #5 on list of top senior college quarterback prospects by NFL.com.
 Hiller was also named to the 2009 Manning Award watchlist.

 At the conclusion of the season, Hiller received the Wuerffel Trophy and the John S. Pingel Award as the Michigan Division I college scholar-athlete of the year.
 He was also a finalist for the William V. Campbell Trophy.